 Basic knowledge of how your water supply line (also known as a cold water supply line) works, approved materials, and potential issues is paramount.
 This is especially true if you’re a home or property owner.
 Mastering the basic understanding of your water supply line will help you detect any problems.
 It will also help you to deal with emergencies related to plumbing water supply lines competently.

 Every property has a water supply line, also known as a water service line.
 As a homeowner, it’s essential to know the basics about this part of the plumbing system.
 So, whether you’re a commercial or residential property owner or just a homeowner, here are the basics you need to know about them.

 What is a Water Supply Line?

-Equipment that facilitates water distribution and delivery include water pipes, service valves and fittings, and faucets.
-The fittings and pipes are mostly made of copper, brass, plastics, or galvanized iron — these typically range from 3/4” to 4″ in diameter and are connected to the main supply line.
-Faucets and valves control the water flow.
+Equipment that facilitates water distribution and delivery includes water pipes, service valves and fittings, and faucets.
+The fittings and pipes are mostly made of copper, brass, plastics, or galvanized iron.
+These water lines typically range in size from 3/4” to 4″ in diameter, and are connected to the main supply line.
+Faucets and valves control the water flow for each plumbing fixture.